Skip to main content

 3

-Never commit your API key to version control or share it publicly.
-Use environment variables to store sensitive credentials.
+Never commit your API key to version control or ship it in client-side code.

 Try the API Playground